What we do

 We are the largest provider of road rescue in Victoria, and SES units provide aid in some outer metropolitan suburbs of Melbourne and most of the state’s country areas.

-Around 100 SES units across the state are accredited in road crash rescue, and accredited volunteers undergo rigorous training using specialised vehicles and equipment.
+More than 100 SES units across the state are approved road rescue providers, and volunteers undergo rigorous training using specialised vehicles and equipment.

 Community planning and education